 An active jazz musician, Jonathan Nichol has performed with Phil Woods, Randy Brecker, David Liebman, the Jimmy Dorsey Orchestra, the Nelson Riddle Orchestra, the Lansing Symphony Jazz Band, the Grand Rapids Jazz Orchestra, and The Four Tops.
 He leads his own jazz group, the Nichol Quartet, and is a member of Boyd Street Brass.

-Jonathan Nichol is Associate Professor of Saxophone at the University of Oklahoma.
+Jonathan Nichol is Professor of Saxophone and Director of the School of Music at the University of Oklahoma.
 He holds a Doctor of Musical Arts degree (2010) and a Master of Music degree (2007) from Michigan State University and a Bachelor of Music Education degree (2005) from Central Michigan University.
 Jonathan’s primary teachers include John Nichol, Joseph Lulloff, Robbie Smith, Diego Rivera, and Rodney Whitaker.
 He is proud to be a Yamaha Performing Artist and a Vandoren Performing Artist.